-Our Board of Directors is soliciting your proxy to vote at the 2021 annual meeting of stockholders to be held atwww.virtualshareholdermeeting.com/PIRS2021 on June 25, 2021, at 8:00 a.m., Eastern Time, and any adjournments or postponements of the meeting, which we refer to as the annual meeting.
-This proxy statement, along with the accompanying Notice of Annual Meeting of Stockholders, summarizes the purposes of the meeting and the information you need to know to vote at the annual meeting.
+Our Board of Directors is soliciting your proxy to vote at the 2023 annual meeting of stockholders to be held at www.virtualshareholdermeeting.com/PIRS2023 on June 21, 2023, at 8:00 a.m., Eastern Time, and any adjournments or postponements of the meeting, which we refer to as the annual meeting.
+This proxy statement, along with the accompanying Notice, summarizes the purposes of the meeting and the information you need to know to vote at the annual meeting.

-We have made available to you on the Internet or have sent you this proxy statement, the Notice, the proxy card and a copy of our Annual Report on Form 10-K for the fiscal year ended December 31, 2020 because you owned shares of Pieris Pharmaceuticals, Inc. common stock on the record date and are entitled to vote at the annual meeting.
-The Company intends to commence distribution of the Notice, and, if applicable, the proxy materials, to stockholders on or about April 29, 2021.
+We have made available to you on the Internet or have sent you this proxy statement, the Notice, the proxy card and a copy of our Annual Report on Form 10-K for the fiscal year ended December 31, 2022 because you owned shares of Pieris Pharmaceuticals, Inc. common stock on the record date and are entitled to vote at the annual meeting.
+The Company intends to commence distribution of the Notice, and, if applicable, the proxy materials, to stockholders on or about April 28, 2023.